bryanjoachim/nodejsappMYsqldb/README.md

 # Nodejs app with mysql integration

-This is a simple app which connects nodejs app with mysql table.
+This is a simple app which connects nodejs app with mysql.
 I have use ec2 instance for this scenario.

 ## Install docker on ec2 instace